|

 solvent accessibility, etc. The only requirement is that the length of any

-data needs to be consistent with the length of the amino acid
+annotation needs to be consistent with the length of the amino acid

 sequence.